stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 4. Walk into the hallway that leads towards the back of the building; Studio 115 is on the left.

-This studio has a clean cushioned wood floor.
+This studio has a clean cushioned marley floor.
 Per building policy, no street shoes are allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

+This room has a good sound system, but no TV.

 ### Room 116